Assist the team with data collection of Big Cats to help with research on cheetah and leopard conservation in the stunning Namibian desert.

 Day 2-5 - Get involved at the Sanctuary:

 For these days you will get stuck into the project work at the Namibia Wildlife Sanctuary.
-This is chance to work hands on with the animals and get involved in activities such as caracal walks, carnivore feeds and looking after the resident baboons.
+This is chance to work hands on with the animals and get involved in several activities such including:

 Day 6 - Transfer to the Research Site: